daegalus/dart-otp/README.md

 If you enable this, it will use the same padding as TOTP (repeating the secret to the right length) but might cause incompatibilies with other libraries.
 I am defaulting to no padding, as this is the predominant behavior I am finding for HOTP.

-### OTP.generateTOTPCode(String secret, int currentTime, {int length: 6, int interval: 30, Algorithm algorithm: Algorithm.SHA1, bool isGoogle: true})
+### OTP.generateTOTPCode(String secret, int currentTime, {int length: 6, int interval: 30, Algorithm algorithm: Algorithm.SHA1, bool isGoogle: false})

 Generate a code for the provided secret and time.